Range Rover Sport PHEV running costs

 The plug-in versions of the Range Rover Sport sit in relatively high insurance groups – either group 49 or 50, depending on the trim level – but by the standards of the model, that’s not too bad.
 After all, most other Range Rover Sports sit in at least group 45.

 Most people consider a hybrid not because it’ll save the world, but because it can save them money.
 That’s true in many ways, but not in terms of road tax.
 If you want a car that’s exempt from the annual charge, you need something with zero CO2 emissions.
-As it’s an alternative-fuel car, the Range Rover Sport will cost £130 a year to tax.
-But because the list price of every model is higher than £40,000, you also have to pay a £310 annual surcharge the first five times you tax it.
+As it’s an alternative-fuel car, the Range Rover Sport will cost £140 a year to tax.
+But because the list price of every model is higher than £40,000, you also have to pay a £325 annual surcharge the first five times you tax it, for a total of £465 a year during that time.